silinternational/tfc-dump/README.md

 ## How to use tfc-dump.pl
 1. Install [tfc-ops](https://github.com/silinternational/tfc-ops). `tfc-dump`
-was tested with `tfc-ops` version 3.0.0.
+was tested with `tfc-ops` version 3.1.2.
 2. Obtain a Terraform Cloud access token.
+Go to https://app.terraform.io/app/settings/tokens to create an API token.
 3. Set and export the environment variable ATLAS\_TOKEN with the Terraform Cloud access token as its value (e.g., use a command like export ATLAS\_TOKEN=_terraform-cloud-access-token_).
 Note that preceding the `export` command with a space may prevent the command from being stored in the shell history.
 Refer to the description of the `HISTCONTROL` shell variable in the `bash` man page for details.
 4. To dump one workspace:
 tfc-dump.pl --org _terraform-cloud-organization_ --workspace _terraform-cloud-workspace-name_